day50-dev/sidechat/README.md

 </p>

 # screen-query, sd-picker and sqa

-This is probably what you're here for.
+This is a tmux helper with a conversational agent.
+It includes adding screenshots, command output, cycling pane focus, wiping memory, turning off and on pane capturing...

 There's an intentionally unsophisticated `installer.sh` that may work and if it doesn't, it should be very easy to find out what's going on.

 [demo.webm](https://github.com/user-attachments/assets/9e8dd99a-510b-4708-9ab5-58b75edf5945)